Most people have a harder time letting themselves love than finding someone to love them—Bill Russell

 Unrequited love is said to be one of the saddest of all loving experiences.
 However, some people prefer it over a complete lack of love.
 Consider the following two types of relationships:

-(a) you are in love with your partner but the partner does not love you (as much), or
+- You are in love with your partner but the partner does not love you (as much).

 Which option will you choose?
 The answer is not obvious.

-Given these choices, which one would you pick, Albert's or Debra's?
-My students and friends who were asked this question were divided.
+Given these choices, which outlook would you choose, Albert's or Debra's?
+Students and friends whom I've asked have been divided.

-Being aware of differences in the intensity of love can be hurtful, because it implies that one partner is inferior, and it implies a certain type of rejection.
-Accordingly, people repress this issue or adopt a positive illusion concerning the partner.
-Similarly, people would not admit to their partner that he or she is a compromise.
+Being aware of differences in the intensity of love can be hurtful, because it implies that one partner is inferior—it implies a certain type of rejection.
+Accordingly, people repress the issue or adopt a positive illusion concerning the partner.
+Similarly, people would not want to admit to a partner that he or she is a compromise.

-The attitudes of both Albert and Debra involve a romantic compromise - but interestingly, it is unclear which compromise is more painful.
+The attitudes of both Albert and Debra involve romantic compromise—but it is unclear which is more painful.
 The major advantage in Albert's situation is the great love bestowed upon him and hence the greater probability that Debra will not leave him.
-The disadvantage in Albert's situation concerns giving up a major human dream: to be madly in love with someone.
-Debra's situation is the opposite-she enjoys a profound love but gives up reciprocity and hence she is more vulnerable and less certain about her relationship with Albert.
+The disadvantage in his situation concerns giving up a major human dream—to be madly in love with someone.
+Debra's situation is the opposite: She enjoys a profound love but gives up reciprocity and hence is more vulnerable and less certain about her relationship with Albert.

 Albert has greater control of the situation; he can continue this relationship as long as he wishes, because the love of Debra is almost guaranteed.
-And if Albert happens to find a woman he is madly in love with, he can pursue this new relationship.
-In a sense, Albert compromises his present, in order to secure his future.
+And if he happens to find a woman with whom he is madly in love with, he may pursue this new relationship.
+In a sense, Albert is compromising his present to secure his future.
 Debra is more vulnerable as she has less control of the situation.
 She gives up the control of her future in order to enjoy profound love in the present.

-If you believe that indeed changing your partner's attitude is possible, then the alternative in which you are madly in love with the other person is preferable.
-However, if this option is impossible, as it is very difficult to change most adults, attempts to change the other partner may increase your frustration and disappointment.
+If you believe that changing your partner's attitude is indeed possible, the alternative in which you are madly in love with the other person is preferable.
+However, if this option is impossible—it is very difficult to change most adults—attempts to change the other partner may increase your frustration and disappointment.

 Albert's mental state is calmer than Debra's.
-Although he may be dissatisfied from time to time with the fact that he does not experience genuine love, he enjoys the love of Debra and his future is secure.
-Debra's mental situation is less stable, as it involves more intense positive emotions (such as love) and negative emotions (such as fear and frustration).
+He may be dissatisfied from time to time with the fact that he does not experience genuine love, but he enjoys Debra's love and his future is secure.
+Debra's mental situation is less stable, as it involves both more intense positive emotions (love) and negative emotions (insecurity and frustration).
 The anxiety associated with Debra's behavior is greater than Albert's, and this can burn her out; eventually, her love for Albert may decrease.

 Personality traits also influence the choice between Albert's and Debra's situations.
 People with more egotistic tendencies are more likely to prefer Albert's because they believe they will have no difficulty finding a new partner.
-More rational people might also take Albert 's choice, while more romantic people often take Debra's choice.
-Age may be another factor relevant in this regard: older people whose romantic choices are decreasing, or who might look more for companion love than passionate romantic love, may tend to choose Albert's situation.
+More rational people might also take Albert's choice, while more romantic people would more likely take Debra's.
+Age may be another relevant factor: Older people whose romantic choices are decreasing, or who might look more for companion love than passionate romantic love, may tend to choose Albert's situation.

-To sum up, it is often the case that the intensity of love is not equal among lovers; hence, lovers have to cope with such differences.
-When having to actually choose between the two options, people may express more their preference for Debra's state, which is more in accordance with the romantic ideology, but when coming to deeds, many people will become more rational and choose Albert's situation.
+To sum up: It is often the case that the intensity of love is not equal among lovers; hence, lovers have to cope with such differences.